Here's some advice about photographing the Pacific Coast Highway, and some of our favorite photos as inspiration for your own trip.

 This is a beach near the Seal Cove Inn in Moss Beach near Half Moon Bay.
 We arrived late afternoon and went for a stroll around the hotel.
 Just a few minutes away, these steps tempted us down to the beach.

 You can even get nice photos in hotel rooms.
 We always take several shots before we mess the room up, so it looks perfect in the reviews we do.
 This was in Dana Point, when we stayed at the Doubletree Suites by Hilton.
 The next photo was taken on the beach right across from the hotel

 We like pictures that show the California lifestyle, like the surfers you see on lots of beaches.
 This guy was at Dana Point.

-I shudder to think how many photos we've both taken of the elephant seals at Piedras Blancas Beach, just north of Hearst Castle.
+I shudder to think how many photos we've both taken of the elephant seals at Piedras Blancas Beach, just north of Hearst Castle and near San Simeon.
 We cannot pass that beach without stopping, even if we're running late, and we always stay longer than planned!
 It's just hard to tear ourselves away from these amazing creatures, and hard to stop taking photos of them.

 We take loads of photos of signs on our travels.
 Sometimes it's an easy way to remember the exact name of a place, sometimes we use them here on the website – and we especially like signs like this one, pointing the way to our wine tasting at the JUST Inn.

 Wine bottles and vineyards can be very photogenic, and you can often see patterns in both the wine cellars where bottles are stacked, and outside in the perfection of the rows of vines.
 These bottles were at the Just Inn winery, where we stayed and did a tour of the vineyard.